 What are the ACA Section 1557 rules for disability?

-ACA Section 1557 also ensures that policies and procedures, physical access, and communication are equal for all individuals.
+ACA Section 1557 also ensures all individuals have equal policies and procedures, physical access, and communication.

 What Medicare programs are covered by Section 1557?